 The Notes are collateralized by interests in a pool of 15 mortgage assets having a total principal balance of \$378.8 million (the "Mortgage Assets") originated by a subsidiary of the Company.
 The sale of the Mortgage Assets to the Issuer is governed by a Mortgage Asset Purchase Agreement dated as of August 15, 2014, between ACRC Lender LLC and the Issuer.
 In connection with the securitization, the Issuer and Co-Issuer offered and sold the following classes of Notes: Class A, Class A-S, Class B, Class C and Class D Notes to third parties.
-A wholly owned subsidiary of the Company retained approximately \$37.4 million of the most subordinate Notes and all of the preferred equity in the Issuer, has the obligation to absorb losses of the CLO, since the Company has a first loss position in the capital structure of the CLO.
+A wholly owned subsidiary of the Company retained approximately \$37.4 million of the most subordinate Notes and all of the preferred equity in the Issuer.
+The Company, as the holder of the subordinated Notes and all of the preferred equity in the Issuer, has the obligation to absorb losses of the CLO, since the Company has a first loss position in the capital structure of the CLO.
 As of December 31, 2015 and 2014, the aggregate principal balance of the Offered Notes was approximately \$193.4 million and \$308.7 million, respectively.